 Welcome to our list of the top 10 best purebred watch dog breeds under 100 pounds.
 A watch dog, also known as a guard dog, is a dog that is trained to protect its owner’s property and alert them of any potential threats.
 While many watch dog breeds can be large and imposing, not everyone has the space or resources to accommodate a giant dog.
-This is why we have curated a list of the best watch dog breeds that are medium/large in size, weighing less than 100 pounds.
-These breeds are known for their protective nature, loyalty, and obedience, making them excellent options for those looking for a slightly smaller, yet effective watch dog.
+This is why we have curated a list of the best dog breeds for protection, including the top 10 best guard dog breeds under 100 pounds.
+These protective dogs are know for their loyalty and obedience, making them excellent options for those looking for a slightly smaller, yet effective watch dog.

 1. Belgian Malinois